Innovation Award 2018 - The Longlist

 The Chineke!
-Foundation was founded in 2015 by double bassist Chi-chi Nwanoku OBE to provide career opportunities for Black & Minority Ethnic classical musicians, both professional and juniors, in the UK and Europe.
-Chineke!’s motto is: Championing change and celebrating diversity classical Music.
+Foundation was founded in 2015 by double bassist Chi-chi Nwanoku OBE, to provide career opportunities for Black and Minority Ethnic classical musicians, both professional and juniors in the UK and Europe.
+Chineke!’s motto is: Championing change and celebrating diversity in classical music.

 Concert Series “Descubre” by Orquesta y Coros Nacionales de España (Spain)